 “What?
 You delivered a baby this morning and you didn’t tell us?!
 You went to work?”

-I don’t think there is anyone whom I have ever worked for that was more impressed by my unorthodox lifestyle than Dan Bartelheimer and his family.
-It was Dan and his wife who convinced the Snohomish County Sheriff in March of 1990, of my integrity and care for my family.
-Dan’s testimony of the facts about me kept my father from getting me arrested, barely 2 months after Caleb was born.
+I don’t think there is anyone whom I have ever worked for who was more impressed by my unorthodox lifestyle than Dan Bartelheimer and his family.
+It was Dan and his wife who convinced the Snohomish County Sheriff in March of 1990 of my integrity and care for my family.
+Dan’s testimony of the facts about me kept my father from getting me arrested, barely two months after Caleb was born.

-My intent was to give my children the best opportunity to be happy while they lived in this mortal world.
+My intent was to give my children the best opportunity to be happy, while they lived in this mortal world.
 There isn’t a wealthy person in this world who is really happy.
-There are more poor people who live less stressed than rich people do.
-I was hell bent on making sure my children were raised in poverty.
+There are more less-stressed poor people than rich.
+I was determined to make sure my children were raised in poverty.
 The lower the expectations, the greater the chance for happiness.
 Jackie’s family, my family, and Paula’s family couldn’t have disagreed more.

 I knew how to play the game of mortal life … better than anyone else … except for four others whom I would come to know while living in Kent, Washington.